Zero-Tang/NoirVisor/README.md

 ## NoirVisor as a Nested Hypervisor
 If NoirVisor is subverting a system under a virtualized environment with exposed detection (e.g: VMware virtual machines with `hypervisor.cpuid.v0 = TRUE` configuration) as a Type-II hypervisor, the operating system may have already been using functionalities provided by the hypervisor.
 In this regard, NoirVisor should pass-through the access to hypervisor functionalities (e.g: `cpuid` instructions, accesses to Microsoft Synthetic MSRs, hypercalls, etc.)

-## TSC-Omission
-Since the end of 2020, NoirVisor implemented a simple Time-Profiler Countermeasure.
-According to the half-year test, this technique is deemed unstable with multiprocessing systems.
-For example, TSC-omission may cause external hardwares to trigger drivers resetting themselves.
-Everything could be messed up: Timer, Graphics Card, NIC, etc. In a nutshell, system may go haywire. \
-By virtue of this unexpected and unpleasant side-effect, this feature is now obsolete.
-Codes addressing this feature are now removed.

 # Customizable VM
 Customizable VM is the true explanation of "complex functions and purposes".
 As the project creator and director, Zero's true intention to create this project is for studying Hardware-Acclerated Virtualization Technology.
 Therefore, any features which is related to virtualization and which Zero has ideas to implement will be added in the project. \